Su Wen-chi: Style

-In a departure from people-oriented thinking, this artistic endeavor delves deep into the realms of civilization and human nature, inviting audiences to reflect on various facets of life and harmonize their concentration with the natural world, and experiencing and reflecting on different aspects and details of life.
-It represents the seamless fusion of art and science while contemplating the intricate relationship between humanity and technology.
-This performance art transcends the complexities of intellectual subjects like high-energy physics, the universe, and global warming, transforming them into poetic experiences.
-It encourages the audience to immerse themselves in the process of understanding these topics.
-Her creations seek to evoke a moment where time's flow becomes palpable, fostering a heightened sensitivity to nature, a fixed gaze upon the horizon, and an exploration of a universe where time and space take on new dimensions, allowing the world to momentarily decelerate.
+Su Wen-chi delves into the realms of civilization and human nature, inviting audiences to reflect on various facets of life and the natural world, while contemplating the relationship between humanity and technology.
+This type of performance art aims to transform intellectual subjects like high-energy physics, the universe, and global warming into immersive poetic experiences.

 Awards

-Throughout her career, Su Wen-Chi received local awards and honors.
+Throughout her career, Su Wen-chi received local awards and honors.
 Her early recognition came in the form of the Jury's Special Award from the Taishin Arts Award in 2009.
 She earned the Outstanding New Media Award in 2012.
-In 2016, Su Wen-Chi was the recipient of the Accelerate Taiwan Award, which was accompanied by a residency at CERN.
+In 2016, Su Wen-chi was the recipient of the Accelerate Taiwan Award, which was accompanied by a residency at CERN.
 In 2017, she won awards at the World Stage Design Awards, including the Alternative Design Gold Award and a Bronze Award in Sound Design.

 Collaboration

-Su Wen-Chi had invited cross-disciplinary artists to collaborate with her.
+Su Wen-chi had invited cross-disciplinary artists to collaborate with her.
 Apart from recognizing one another’s creative qualities, they could discover each other’s uniqueness and differences in background, reminding them to respect the different characteristics of other cultures.
 Achieving equality between different cultures was a balance Su always sought in her cross-cultural collaborations.
-Su Wen-Chi's collaborative projects included:
+Su Wen-chi's collaborative projects included: